scottgreenup/codeforces/README.md

 # Codeforces Solutions

+NOTE: PLEASE ATTEMPT PROBLEMS YOURSELF BEFORE COPYING MINE :) Please just be fair about it.

 These are my solutions for the Codeforces problems.
-These are all done in python so far, but I will be also doing these in C++.

  * The website can be found [here](http://codeforces.com/) at [http://codeforces.com/](http://codeforces.com/)
  * The problem set can found [here](http://codeforces.com/problemset) at [http://codeforces.com/problemset](http://codeforces.com/problemset)